taggon/react-native-intl/README.md

 This project is in early stage and I'm very new in both native platforms and even the programming languages.
 In fact, I've created this module learning them from basic syntax.
 So, the code may not be fine, unsafe or insecure.

-If you find anything, don't hesitate to leave your feedback.
+I will welcome any contributions from you including pull requests, bug reports, suggestions and even English correction.
-I will welcome any contributions from you including pull requests, bug reports, suggestions and even English correction (because it is not my native tongue).
+Don't hesitate to leave your feedback.